-All settings are subject to a duty under section 26 of the Counter-Terrorism and Security Act 2015 (the CTSA 2015), in the exercise of their functions, to have "due regard 109 to the need to prevent people from being drawn into terrorism".110 This duty is known as the Prevent duty.
+All schools and colleges are subject to a duty under section 26 of the Counter-Terrorism and Security Act 2015 (the CTSA 2015), in the exercise of their functions, to have "due regard109 to the need to prevent people from being drawn into terrorism".110 This duty is known as the Prevent duty.

-The Prevent duty should be seen as part of the settings wider safeguarding obligations.
+The Prevent duty should be seen as part of schools' and colleges' wider safeguarding obligations.
 Designated safeguarding leads and other senior leaders should familiarise themselves with the revised Prevent duty guidance: for England and Wales, especially paragraphs 57-76, which are specifically concerned with schools (and also covers childcare).